quru/qis/README.md

 ## Version 2

-QIS version 2 brought these new features:
+QIS version 2 brought these new features in 2017:

 * Image templates are now stored in the database and managed from the web interface inside QIS